mozilla/firefox-test-engineering/guide/projects.rst

 interested in contributing to.
 We currently maintain a `list of projects`_ on our team's wiki.

+You may also browse all of the open GitHub Issues for our projects.
+The `Firefox Test Engineering Dashboard`_ lists open Issues, just make sure to find one that no one else is working on.

 .. _list of projects: https://wiki.mozilla.org/TestEngineering#Full_Project_List
+.. _Firefox Test Engineering Dashbaord: http://mozilla.github.io/mozwebqa-dashboard/#/issues

 Getting set up
 --------------

-Once you've identified the project you want to work on, you should set up a development instance of it locally.
+Once you've identified the project you want to work on, you should get the test automation running locally.
 All projects have (or should have) a README file in their source tree that either describes this process or links to documentation that does.